thoelf/switchhub/README.md

 The application works very well.
 Some more fault handling for unexpected events wouldn't hurt though.
 The installation script is not guaranteed to work, but it's a good start.

 ##Updates
+###SwitchHub 0.42
+- Configurable turnaround time to handle sensors or events that requires a fast response.
+- A new plugin directory that is run at every turnaround.

 ###SwitchHub 0.41
 - Replaced the gcalendar plugin with two other plugins (suntime.py and cal.py).
 These plugins provides the variables for sunrise/sunset and holidays.
 Refer to issue 20.